domenic/html-as-custom-elements/README.md

 Digging into how each element is built, let's try to keep track of these lower-level APIs.
 Look for a special **Bedrock** section.
 ##Additional Callbacks
-To implement HTML elements effectively, Custom Elements may need an additional ```childrenChanged``` callback, which is enqueued whenever the list of element's children changes.
-There could be other callbacks as well.
+To implement HTML elements effectively, Custom Elements may need an additional callbacks, like ```childrenChanged```, which is enqueued whenever the list of element's children changes.
+We should start with using mutation observers and see how far we get.

 ##Callback Barriers
 In the current Custom Elements spec, there's a neat queues-based abstraction that ensures callbacks are invoked consistently and--more importantly--safely.
 This is accomplished by queueing the callbacks in carefully prescribed order, and then invoking them when we deem it safe.